ArchKats/test-repo/README.md

-# test-repo
+# Test Repo

-This is a test repo
+This is not just a repo, this a repo for the Git Workshop by ACM AUTh.